ghazi-naceur/data-highway/README.md

 ## 3- Run data-highway Docker Image :

+1- Set configurations in the **/the-path-to-your-config-file/application.conf** (to be mounted in the next step)

-1- After cloning this repository, specify your mounted volumes in the `docker-compose.yml` located under `data-highway/docker/rest/generic` and specify your data-highway version (located in the release file name) :
+2- After cloning this repository, specify your mounted volumes in the `docker-compose.yml` located under `data-highway/docker/rest/generic` and specify your data-highway version (located in the release file name) :
 ```yaml
   app: